Leave a gift

 2009: Saint Michael’s launches Just ‘B’, a community bereavement service, offering support to children, young people and adults, whether they are connected to the Hospice or not.

-2010: Saint Michael’s employed the first nurse to work out in the community, marking the charity’s expansion into specialist home support.
+2010: Saint Michael’s employs the first nurse to work out in the community, marking the charity’s expansion into specialist home support.

 2011: Saint Michael’s completes its five year strategy of service, improvement and expansion - nearly 18 months ahead of schedule.

 2013: New volunteer-led initiative, Saint Micahel's volunteer visitor service, sees specially trained volunteers offer companionship and support to people living at home with terminal illness.